 I’m not a fan of the available storage for the multi-domain plans.
 A max of 4GB is going to be restrictive for E-commerce stores or those with large storage requirements.
 That’s why I only recommend them for personal and small business sites that don’t need a lot of storage.

 Dnscloud offers solid support, but they are not 24/7.
 They offer live chat, telephone and ticket support from Sunday through Thursday from 9 a.m. to 6 p.m.
 GMT+3.
-While their website is in Hebrew, they do offer English support.
-I would prefer to see 24/7 support, but with their primary focus being in Israel, their schedule makes sense for their primary market.
+Although their website is in Hebrew, they do provide support in English.
+It would be better if they offered 24/7 support, but considering their main focus is in Israel, their schedule aligns with their primary market.